 Buying a foreclosure or REO property in

-A REO, by contrast, is a much neater and attractive proposition.
-The REO property didn't find a buyer during foreclosure auction.
+A REO, by contrast, is a more tidy and attractive option.
+The REO property was unable to find a buyer during foreclosure auction.
 Now the lender owns it.
-The bank will deal with the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from standard disclosure requirements.
-In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to tell you about any defects they are aware of.
+The bank will attend to the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from typical disclosure requirements.
+In California, for example, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to tell you about any defects of which they are knowledgeable.

-It is occasionally believed that any REO must be a bargain and an opportunity for easy money.
+It's commonly assumed that any REO must be a good deal and an chance for easy money.
 This isn't always true.
-You have to be prudent about buying a REO if your intent is make a profit.
-While it's true that the bank is often anxious to sell it promptly, they are also strongly interested to get as much as they can for it.
+You have to be prudent about buying a REO if your intent is profit from the sell.
+While it's true that the bank is often anxious to sell it fast, they are also strongly encouraged to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 There are bargains with potential to make money, and many people do very well buying and selling foreclosures.
-But there are also many REO's that are not good buys and not likely to turn a profit.
+But there are also many REO's that are not good buys and may lose money.

 Prepared to make an offer?